tylercollier-devmtn/rubrics/personal_project.md

 #### Uses Time Effectively

 Your presentation must be between within 60 seconds of your target to get 10 points.
 The default target is 2 minutes, thus you're shooting for 1-3 minutes.
 However, you may tell the timer your target is anywhere from 2-4 minutes.

-## Awards
-We'll be putting more specific defintions on these, but here are the award titles:
-* Best Overall
-* Most Technical
-* Best presentation
-* CSS/Design
-* Best solution for a business

 ## To add:
 * Goal is learning.